strongloop/loopback/README.md

 #### Attached Methods

-Attached methods are added by attaching a vanilla model to a data source with an adapter.
+Attached methods are added by attaching a vanilla model to a data source with a connector.

 ##### Model.create([data], [callback])